Elektrobit/elos/doc/userManual.rst

 Event authorization is implemented by setting two filters in the config file.
 The two filters are :

--  EventBlacklist: This is an event filter which separtes an event into critical and non-crtical events and blacklists it, if critical, to prevent it from being published by an unauthorized client.
+-  EventBlacklist: This is an event filter which separates an event into critical and non-critical events and blacklists it, if critical, to prevent it from being published by an unauthorized client.

 -  authorizedProcesses: This is a list of process filters which